Indian Spitz Dogs: A Complete Information

 Indian Spitz Dog Appearance

-The Indian Spitz is a small to medium-sized dog with a thick, double coat of fur that can be white or cream in color.
+The Indian Spitz is a small to medium-sized dog with a thick, double coat of fur that can be white, black, black, and white or cream.
 Their coat is long and fluffy, with longer fur around the neck and chest that forms a ruff.
 They have a wedge-shaped head with a pointed snout, small triangular ears that stand upright, and dark, almond-shaped eyes.

 Indian Spitz Dog Appearance